Being 'Present' For Our Pets

 To the girl throwing the ball for her dog at the public park:

 I work with a lot of reactive dogs so it’s challenging (and frustrating) when people let their dogs go off-leash in public places that are designated as on-leash.
 Because your little dog was so focused on chasing his ball, I didn't think there was a need for me to be a 'party-pooper' and ask you to leash him up while in the presence of my reactive client-dog.
 Additionally, you nodded your head when I asked if you could throw your dog’s ball in the opposite direction (away from my client-dog and I) just to make sure everyone remained calm.
-If you had remained present instead of getting preoccupied with texting on your phone, you probably wouldn’t have sent my client-dog over his threshold of reactivity when you absent-mindedly threw the ball directly towards me, with your little dog in hot pursuit.
+If you had remained present instead of getting preoccupied with texting on your phone, you probably wouldn’t have absent-mindedly thrown the ball directly towards me... with your little dog in hot pursuit.

 No one is perfect (me included)...